BrightcoveOS/android-player-samples/brightcove-exoplayer/README.md

 to the [Brightcove Native Player SDKs Google Group](https://groups.google.com/forum/#!forum/brightcove-native-player-sdks):

 1. Please preface your post with an [ExoPlayer] tag.
-  * [HLS Beta] Playback fails with token authorization.
+  * [ExoPlayer] Playback fails with token authorization.
 2. Include steps to reproduce the problem.
 3. Include the version of Android and manufacturer of the device(s) you are testing on.
 4. Include a full logcat of the execution of your sample application demonstrating the problem.